google/material-design-lite/README.md

 In addition to requiring [Node](http://nodejs.org), [Ruby](https://www.ruby-lang.org/) and the [Sass gem](http://sass-lang.com/install) are also required.

-## What performance requirements does Web Starter Kit have?
+## Web Performance

-Web Starter Kit will be striving to ship with a 60fps experience and a PageSpeed score of 100 out of the box.
+Web Starter Kit strives to give you a high performance starting point out of the box and we actively work on delivering the best [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score and frame-rate possible.

-We intend to give developers a high performance starting point for multi-device development, paying close attention to this requirement when deciding on the libraries and tools we prescribe.
-We will be employing use of PageSpeed Insights and the Chromium Telemetry tools for helping us stay on top of this.

 ## Inspiration

-Web Starter Kit is inspired by [Mobile HTML5 Boilerplate](http://html5boilerplate.com/mobile/) and Yeoman's [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp).
+Web Starter Kit is inspired by [Mobile HTML5 Boilerplate](http://html5boilerplate.com/mobile/) and Yeoman's [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp), having taken input from contributors to both projects during development.

 ## License